emqx/emqx-docs/en_US/admin/cfg.md

 export EMQX_LISTENERS__SSL__L1__AUTHENTICATION__SSL__CIPHERS='["TLS_AES_256_GCM_SHA384"]'
 ```

-However this also means a string value should be quoted if it happen to contain special
+However this also means a string value should be quoted if it happens to contain special
 characters such as `=` and `:`.

 For example, a string value `"localhost:1883"` would be